swapniel99/vowphpal_wabbit/README.md

 NOTES:
 I have only used this setup with -t option until now.
 But I am not sure at this point whether it can be used for training.
 -r option doesn't work here.
-Since this loads model file directly into memory, please verify the integreity of model file.
+Since this loads model file directly into memory, please verify the integrity of model file.
 Theoretically it is vulnerable to injection.